Conceiving Architectural Design as a User Interface | Part 1

 - Parametrics.
 Similar to BIM, is primarily about the relationship between architectural components (though, it often may involve environmental or user data).

 - Renderings.
-Typical concept renderings evaluate proposed architecture from only one static point-of-view, disabling experiential analysis.
+Typical marketing renderings evaluate proposed architecture from only one static point-of-view, disabling experiential analysis.
 Aerial renderings, though informative for overall site impressions, preface a vantage that humans who would occupy the space never have.
-Video fly-throughs offer an opportunity to engage design as an occupant experience.
-But, since marketing effects are often the primary goal of architectural videos, they are not typically coordinated with circulation paths a studied human might choose.
+Alternatively, video fly-throughs would offer an opportunity to engage design as an occupant experience.

 There is one major ongoing trend in contemporary architectural design which may aid conceiving architectural design as a UI: virtual and augmented reality.
 Students and professors at many institutions have been testing design options and studying user decision making through such environments, often in relationship with real world spatial counterparts.
 Though there are concerns about the accuracy of virtual reality experiences in relationship to real ones, there is tremendous potential to provide user feedback to architects during the design process.